 - Chair Sydney School of Business, (2014 - ) and Chair of Health Sciences Division Board, The University of Sydney (2011-2014)

 Recent key achievements

-Educational and research alliances for 2014 include:
+Educational and research alliances since 2013 include:

 - a $2M biomedical engineering alliance between the University of Sydney and Shanghai Jiao Tong University involving joint research, information exchange and academic mobility across engineering, IT and medicine.

 - a $2M agreement with Tsinghua University to collaborate on transformation research and development of energy network projects involving energy service providers and resource companies in both Australia and China.

 - joint collaboration with Texas A&M that includes the appointment of a former NASA astronaut to School of Aeronautical Engineering